Welwyn Hatfield & Hertsmere News Bulletin

 The LD Projects enable young people with mild to moderate learning difficulties to access a safe space, participate in activities, workshops and interact with others, developing their communication, teamwork and interpersonal skills, as well as having a focus on developing skills to support independent living.

 How to refer a young person to YCH Services for Young People?

-You can use this link to refer a young person to a project or programme.
-Please help us circulate this information to colleagues who you think may find it useful.
+If you wish to refer a young person to a project or programme, please click here.
+Please also share this information with people who you think may find it useful.